simov/markdown-viewer/README.md

 - `small` - fixed at 768px
 - `tiny` - fixed at 576px

-The `auto` option on the `github` and `github-dark` themes has a fixed width with a surrounding border identical to a rendered README.md file for a repository on github.com
+The `auto` option on the `github` and `github-dark` themes has a fixed width with a surrounding border identical to a rendered README.md file for a repository hosted on github.com

 ---

 # Manage Origins

+Click on the Markdown Viewer icon and select [Advanced Options](#manage-origins).

+By default Markdown Viewer does not have access to any content:

+![img-no-access]

+## Enable File Access

+To enable access to file URLs follow [these steps](#local-files).

+In case access to local files was not enabled you will see an additional `Allow Access` button next to the File Access header:

+![img-file-access-allow]

+Clicking on it will point you to the built-in management page for the extension where you can toggle the `Allow access to file URLs` switch to enable it.

+## Enable Site Access

-Access to [local file URLs](#local-files) can be enabled by using the `Allow access to file URLs` option for the extension.
+Access to individual sites can be enabled by copy/pasting a URL address into the Site Access text box and then clicking on the `Add` button next to it:

-Access to remote origins, however, have to be enabled explicitly.

-## Add Origin

-Here is how you can enable the extension on the `https://raw.githubusercontent.com` origin:

-![img-add-origin]
+![img-site-access-add]

-The origin consists of a *protocol* and a *domain* part.
-The *protocol* can be either `https`, `http`, or a `*` to match both `https` and `http`.
+> Additionally the URL scheme can be replaced with a `*` to enable access to both `http` and `https`.

+> Access to all subdomains for a host can be specified immediately after the protocol part: `https://*.mydomain.com`

-## Allow All Origins
+## Allow on All Sites

-In case you really want to you can enable the extension for **all** origins:

-![img-all-origins]

-Alternatively you can use the `Allow All` button.

-Take a look at the [Path Matching Priority](#path-matching-priority) section below on how the Markdown content can be included for or excluded from rendering when access to all origins is enabled!

-## Remove Origin

-Click on the `REMOVE` button for the origin that you want to remove.
-This removes the permission itself so that the extension no longer has access to that origin.

-## Refresh Origin

-The extension synchronizes your preferences across all of your devices using Google Sync.
-The list of your allowed origins is being synced too.
-However, the actual permissions that you grant using the Chrome's consent popup cannot be synced.

-In case you have added a new origin on some of your devices you will have to explicitly allow it on your other devices.
-In this case an additional **`refresh`** label will be shown on each origin that needs to be _refreshed_.
-This label will be present only on those devices and origins that needs to be _refreshed_, meaning currently the extension does not have access to those origins.
-Expanding the origin will reveal an additional `REFRESH` button:

-![img-refresh-origin]

----
+Access to **all** sites can be enabled by clicking on the `Allow All` button next to the Site Access header:

+![img-site-allow-all]

+> This is identical to adding the `*://*` pattern into the text box.

-# Markdown Detection
+## Content Detection

-Markdown Viewer can only access explicitly allowed remote origins and the file origin, if enabled.
-However, not all content served on those origins will be a Markdown file.
+Each enabled origin has an option for content type header detection and path matching regular expression:

+![img-site-access-enabled]

-## Header Detection
+### Header Detection

-When this option is enabled the extension will check for the existence of the `text/markdown` and `text/x-markdown` *content-type* header before trying to match the path:
+When this option is enabled the extension will check for the existence of the `content-type` header with a value set to either the `text/markdown`, `text/x-markdown` or `text/plain` content type.

-![header-detection]

-## Path Matching
+### Path Matching

-If the header detection is disabled or a proper *content-type* header is missing, the extension will check if the URL is ending with a markdown file extension.
+When this option is enabled the extension will check if the page URL matches the Path Matching RegExp.

 The default regular expression is: `\.(?:markdown|mdown|mkdn|md|mkd|mdwn|mdtxt|mdtext|text)(?:#.*|\?.*)?$`